molmd/mispr/docs/html/_sources/installation/test.rst.txt

   too many jobs at once.
 * ``multi``: creates one job with multiple fireworks runs

-Here is example command for launching one job from the terminal in the same working directory as before::
+Here is an example command for launching one job from the terminal in the same working directory as before::

-    qlaunch rapidfire -m 1
+    qlaunch singleshot

 If you are not running your jobs through a queue, replace the ``qlaunch`` command with ``rlaunch``.